Nizhny Novgorod Oblast: Economy

 The region maintains trade relations with many countries and has an export surplus.
 The largest volume of exports goes to Ukraine, Belarus, Switzerland, Kazakhstan, Belgium, and France.
 Imports come mainly from Ukraine, Germany, Belarus, Kazakhstan, Austria, Netherlands, China, and the United States.

 The stock market infrastructure is quite well developed in Nizhny Novgorod, and the exchange business is expanding.
 Companies and organizations registered in the region include 1153 joint-stock companies, 63 investment institutions, 34 commercial banks, 35 insurance companies, 1 voucher investment fund, 1 investment fund, 17 nongovernmental pension funds, 2 associations of professional stock market dealers, and 3 exchanges (stock, currency, and agricultural).
-The oblast is noted for having relatively highly developed market relations.

-Today, the region needs serious partners interested in equitable, long-term, mutually beneficial partnerships.

 There are 650+ industrial companies in the region, most of them engaged in the following sectors: